"Music & Memory Program"

 "Inter-generational Drum Circle"

-The Inter-generational Drum Circle is held at the Silver Willow Lodge on a semi-monthly and is facilitated by Nanton Quality of Life Foundation staff and volunteers.
+The Inter-generational Drum Circle is held at the Nanton Quality of Life Foundation on a monthly basis and is facilitated by Nanton Quality of Life Foundation volunteers.
 For more information on the Inter-generational Drum Circle, please call the Nanton Quality of Life Foundation.

 “Senior Connect Program”